COMPLEX CYBER HIGIENE

 Web content filtering

-Use firewall to set up web content filtering.
+Use web content filtering.
 The filter works by identifying the origin or content of a web page based on rules you have defined.
-This can help you avoid visiting malicious pages.
+This can help you to avoid visiting malicious pages.
 Content filtering will significantly improve security by blocking access to malicious or risky websites utilize policy-based controls and prevents malware download.

 Incident management and disaster recovery